 If you take any of your money out before the 10-year guarantee period expires, you can lose the guarantee on your principal.
 The PPN managers will typically also charge you a fee for removing your money early.

 You need to assess if the value of the guarantee is appropriate for you.
-To help you do this you should at least understand the answers to these questions:
+Start by answering these questions:

 - Can you afford to lock up your money until the end of the guarantee period?